-Authors: Bradley Downing, Burak Bolek, David A Gutierrez, John Dibble, Kylie Cameron, Sampath Sriramadhesikan, Scott Tyrrell, Thadeu de Russo e Carmo, Vasfi Gucer
+Authors: Downing Bradley, Burak Bolek, David A Gutierrez, John Dibble, Kylie Cameron, Sampath Sriramadhesikan, Scott Tyrrell, Thadeu de Russo e Carmo and Vasfi Gucer

 The Migration Manager enables you to migrate configuration content from one production environment to another.
 The typical use is to migrate configuration content from a development environment to a test environment and then on to production for the Tivoli® process automation engine and its applications, such as IBM® Tivoli Change and Configuration Management Database (CCMDB) and IBM Tivoli Service Request Manager®.
 The goal of migration is to ensure that your production environment fully meets the needs of your users.

 This IBM Redbooks® publication covers the most common migration use cases with the Migration Manager.
 Of course, these use cases are only a small subset of the possible migration scenarios that can be performed by the Migration Manager, but they were chosen to be representative of the capabilities of the Migration Manager.